 When a multiemployer pension plan no longer has enough money to pay benefits in a particular year, the plan is considered to be insolvent.
 At that point, two things happen: (1) the Pension Benefit Guaranty Corporation begins making loans to the plan so that it can continue paying pensions; and (2) the benefits paid by the plan are reduced to levels guaranteed by the PBGC.

 PBGC guarantees for multiemployer plans are calculated by multiplying the number of years participants have worked under a plan times a percentage of the monthly benefits they have earned under the plan.
 If a plan runs out of money and benefits are reduced to the PBGC levels, the reductions can be substantial.
-To understand how much your benefit would be if it were reduced to the PBGC guarantee level, read this PBGC Multiemployer Insurance Program Fact Sheet or use our PBGC Multiemployer Guarantee Calculator.
+To understand how much your benefit would be if it were reduced to the PBGC guarantee level, read this PBGC Multiemployer Insurance Program Fact Sheet.

 Every year, your plan is required to send you a funding notice, which details financial information about the plan, including how well-funded it is.
 Your plan is also required to notify you if it becomes underfunded.
 See our fact sheets for more information about funding notices, and the types of cuts that can affect workers when plans are underfunded.